Muhammad-Hussain456/Application-of-ICT/03_ComputerComponents-I.md

 2. **Connector** –  The interface at the end of the cable or device that physically joins two or more cables or devices.

 **Example:**
-Connecting your mobile with your computer and transfering power and data using a USB cable.
+To connect your mobile with your computer and transfering power and data **using a USB cable**.
 There should be connectors at the ends of USB cable, one connector on the interface of your mobile, and one connector on the interface of your laptop.

  **Main Connector Types**